pearcej/pearcej.github.io/csc493/index.md

 - [BC CS Slack Channel #csc493](https://app.slack.com/client/T3RM3MK1D/CUYLCTDBM)

 ---
+## Week 4 Working Remotely: Thursday, April 9, 2020

+ - Complete written Agile reports - from now on due weekly on Thursdays, posted to Moodle and to [BC CS Slack Channel #csc493](https://app.slack.com/client/T3RM3MK1D/CUYLCTDBM) next one due April 16, 2020
+ - Be sure to make progress on your project and push to Github.
+ - No new other work.
+Make a strong push on your project!
+ - Complete Project - Due April 23, 2020
+ - Create Video Project Demo - this replaces the poster session and software demo - due April 23, 2020

 ## Week 3 Working Remotely: Thursday, April  2, 2020

  - Complete written Agile reports - from now on due weekly on Thursdays, posted to Moodle and to [BC CS Slack Channel #csc493](https://app.slack.com/client/T3RM3MK1D/CUYLCTDBM) next one due April 9, 2020